-Fees, Costs, Conflicts, and Standard of Conduct What fees will I pay?
+Fees, Costs, Conflicts, and Standard of Conduct

-• If you open an advisory account, you will pay an on-going asset-based fee billed at the beginning of each quarter for our services, based on the value of the cash and investments in your advisory account.
-We also provide investment advice for an hourly fee or can provide a financial plan for a one-time fixed fee.
+What fees will I pay?

-- The more assets you have in the advisory account, including cash, the more you will pay us.
+- If you open an advisory account, you will pay an on-going asset-based fee billed at the end of each quarter for our services, based on the value of the cash and investments in your advisory account.
+We also provide investment advice for a fixed fee or can provide a financial plan for an hourly fee. - The more assets you have in the advisory account, including cash, the more you will pay us.
 We therefore have an incentive to increase the assets in your account in order to increase our fees.
 You pay our fee quarterly even if you do not buy or sell. - You may pay a transaction fee when we buy and sell an investment for you.
-You may also pay fees to a custodian or bank that will hold your assets (called "custody").
-Other fees you may pay include, but are not limited to, custodial fees. - Some investments (such as mutual funds and variable annuities) impose additional fees that will reduce the value of your investment over time.
-Also, with certain investments such as variable annuities, you may have to pay fees such as "surrender charges" to sell the investment.
+You may also pay fees to a broker-dealer or bank that will hold your assets (called "custody").
+Other fees you may pay include, but are not limited to, custodial fees. - Some investments (such as mutual funds and ETFs) impose additional fees that will reduce the value of your investment over time. - You will pay fees and costs whether you make or lose money on your investments.
+Fees and costs will reduce any amount of money you make on your investments over time.
+Please make sure you understand what fees and costs you are paying.
+For more information, please see Form ADV, Part 2A brochure, Item 5.